Mount Riverview

 The level of general health in Mount Riverview is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Mount Riverview shows better-than-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Mount Riverview shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The prevalence of common health conditions is low across both younger and older age groups.

 Approximately 57% (~1,768 people) have private health cover, compared to 59.9% in Greater Sydney.
 Asthma and mental health issues are the most common medical conditions, affecting 9.0 and 8.8% of residents respectively.
-66.3% report being completely free from medical ailments, compared to 74.6% across Greater Sydney.
-Health outcomes among working-age individuals are generally typical.
-The area has a higher proportion of seniors, with 21.8% (676 people) aged 65 and over, compared to 15.4% in Greater Sydney.
-Senior health outcomes are above average, aligning with national rankings for the general population.
+Sixty-six point three percent declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Health outcomes among working-age population are typical.
+The area has 22.0% (683 people) aged 65 and over, higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health